 Our Tier 1 suppliers are audited by our external partner; Qualspec SgT.
 Qualspec conduct all audits according to the highest professional standards, using ISO 19011 principles to determine compliance to Economic, Social and Cultural Rights (ESC) framework - SA8000.

 The data collated from the audits for the year 2nd Aug 2020 - 1st Aug 2021

 Covid continues to disrupt our auditing capabilities due to- hot spot lockdowns and restrictions on travel impacting auditors.
 Postponed audits are rescheduled accordingly.

 120 / Total number of compliances checked against in each audit.
 9 / Average non-compliances per audit

 Factory not paying all mandatory social benefits (China specific)

 This is a complicated issue that we continue to work with factories to resolve.
 There are 5 types of social insurance: accident, unemployment, medical, maternity and retirement.
-A large number of workers opt out of some or all of the insurances and factory pay directly to the worker instead of into the government scheme.
-Our NGO partner in China INNO, has worked with some factories and represented workers to better understand social insurance obligations of employers and entitlements of workers.
+Many workers opt out of some or all the insurances, and the factory pays an amount equivalent to the levy, directly to the worker instead of into the government scheme.
+Our NGO partner in China, INNO, is working with some factories to better understand social insurance obligations of employers and entitlements of workers.

 Glassons approach to auditing goes beyond compliance.
 We take a collaborative approach with our suppliers, which results in better outcomes around transparency and trust.